correlation-one/fe-pairing-exercise/README.md

 ## Setup
+- Clone this repo

-- Install dependencies with `npm install`
+- Install dependencies with `yarn install`
 - Run the dev server with `yarn run dev`